yuxuantaoisak/year_2/README.md

 # year_2
-This is the repository to my second year classwork
+This is the repository to my second year computer science classwork